Select Department

 How To Record Vinyl To Your Computer

-That’s when it becomes essential to know how to digitize your vinyl and record them straight to your computer!
-It’s not as simple as dragging an MP3 from a CD to your computer and takes a little bit more effort.
+That’s when it becomes essential to know how to digitise your vinyl and record them straight to your computer.
+It’s not as simple as dragging an MP3 from a CD to your computer and takes a little bit more effort – especially if you want to avoid unnecessary digital distortion or corrupt files.
 But the results can be worth it in the end!

 What Do You Need?